-State law requires agencies to give veterans, surviving spouses of veterans and orphans of veterans preference in the selection process.
+State law requires agencies to give veterans, surviving spouses of veterans, and orphans of veterans a preference in the selection process.
 We specifically encourage managers to consider the skills and experience obtained through federal government service.

 The Uniformed Services Employment and Re-employment Rights Act (USERRA) protects civilian job rights and benefits for veterans and members of Reserve components and provides protection for veterans with disabilities.